wagnerdantas/Wagnerdantas/README.md

 :house_with_garden: From Brazil.

-:books: Currently learning Cypress, Junit, Java and Javascript.
+:books: Currently learning python and c#.

-:outbox_tray: 2023 Goals: Learn Java, Python and create new projects

 - Thanks for visiting.